imbmiller/digital-homestead/README.md

 # Digital Homestead

-**Take back control of your digital life.**
+**Unplug from the SAAS machine.
+Own your own data.
+Produce something beautiful.**

-Digital Homestead is a collection of self-hosting modules that help you replace streaming services, SaaS subscriptions, and cloud dependencies with software you run on your own hardware.
+I'm a tech nerd.
+I love cutting edge technology and software that add value to my life.
+I am also sick of paying for all these services on a recurring billing cycle - my only recognition is in revenue for a monolithic multinational corporation.
+From this is born the Digital Homestead.
+Certainly not an original idea but hopefully this moment and this idea connect with you.
+The idea is free, the project is free, the resulting software and hardware are owned by you alone.
+The advent of even moderately smart local llms has made it possible for anyone to participate in this project in their own lives.
+Point your agent here and lets see what we can build together.

-Each module is a set of instructions — not code — that you or your AI agent can follow to get a service running on your machine.
+Each module is a set of instructions — and starter code — that you or your AI agent can follow to get a service running on your machine.

 ---